Eschatologue/CM_wiki/docs/spells/description/g.md

 - 1 Exhaustion level
 - The Charmed or Petrified condition
-- A curse, including the target’s Attunement to a cursed magic item
+- A curse, including the target's Attunement to a cursed magic item
-- Any reduction to one of the target’s ability scores
+- Any reduction to one of the target's ability scores
-- Any reduction to the target’s Hit Point maximum
+- Any reduction to the target's Hit Point maximum

 ---